tcox8/OSD-Reporting/README.md

 # Requirements
 Powershell 3.0<br/>
-IIS setup with this project's template file and Images folder<br/>
+IIS setup with the files from the "IIS" folder<br/>

 # Things to Edit to Make This Work For You
 template.html file - edit columns for your task sequence steps <br/>